d2ny/Basic-Web-Application-with-AWS/README.md

-# Basic Web Application with AWS
+# Basic Web Application with AWS.

 Module 1.
 - Creating an "Amplify" app.